msaakaash/Lung-Cancer-Detection/README.md

-🎉 Now, the maintainers can review and merge your changes!
 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository, work on new features, and submit pull requests.